The essential reading list for digital health.

 What are the best books on digital health?

 Foundational reads include Robert Wachter’s The Digital Doctor and his 2026 successor A Giant Leap on AI transforming healthcare, DigitalMD by Liz Kwo for the practitioner-innovator perspective, Future Care by Jag Singh on sensors and AI, and The AI Revolution in Medicine (Lee, Goldberg, Kohane) for an inside look at GPT-4 in medicine.
-For founders, The Startup Protocol by Sally Frank and Digital Health Entrepreneurship (Wulfovich & Meyers) are the practical guides.
+For founders, The Startup Protocol by Sally Frank and Digital Health Entrepreneurship (Wulfovich and Meyers) are the practical guides.

 What should a digital health founder read first?

 The Startup Protocol by Sally Frank is purpose-built for digital health founders — a practical walk through the early-stage lifecycle.
-Pair it with Digital Health Entrepreneurship (Wulfovich & Meyers) for deeper coverage of regulatory affairs, IP, financing, and cybersecurity, and with The Digital Doctor by Robert Wachter to understand the clinical and EHR landscape your product will operate in.
+Pair it with Digital Health Entrepreneurship (Wulfovich and Meyers) for deeper coverage of regulatory affairs, IP, financing, and cybersecurity, and with The Digital Doctor by Robert Wachter to understand the clinical and EHR landscape your product will operate in.

 What is the best book on AI in medicine?